 Myth no 11: You Can Manually Find a Hack

 One popular notion amongst the WordPress community is that if their site has been hacked, users can manually search and find malware.
 A typical method includes looking up for keywords like Base64_decode, eval, etc. but the method is flawed.
 One, because these are also legitimate codes found in plugins and two, hacks are not always easily identified as they are complex and may have unidentifiable codes.
-This is why a security plugin like MalCare is recommended for scanning and cleaning a hacked site.
+This is why we recommend using WordPress security plugins for scanning and cleaning a hacked site.

 Myth no 12: Web Host Providers Are Always Responsible for Security Breaches